 You should continue to go to your primary care provider (PCP) or nurse practitioner (NP) for your health care when you are at home or if you live nearby.
-If you are away at college, you will likely go the student health center for any illnesses.
+If you are away at college, you will likely go to the student health center for any illnesses.
 If for some reason your college doesn’t have student health services, an administrator at your school should be able to give you a list of health services/resources in the surrounding area.
 You can always call your PCP if you have any questions.
 Some students make medical appointments to see their PCP when they come home during breaks.
-However, if you have a chronic medical condition such as asthma, IBS, endometriosis, etc. and attend school far away from your medical specialist(s), talk to your specialist about needing a referral to a local specialist who can manage your condition while you’re at college.
+However, if you have a chronic medical condition such as asthma, IBS, etc. and attend school far away from your medical specialist(s), talk to your specialist about whether you should obtain a referral to a local specialist who can manage your condition while you’re at college.
 Check to see if your health insurance covers health care provider visits out of network or in another state.

 Common Health Problems

 Why am I more likely to get sick at college?